 ~Matthew 11: 28-30 “Come to me, all who labor and are heavy laden, and I will give you rest.
 Take my yoke upon you, and learn from me, for I am gentle and lowly in heart, and you will find rest for your souls.
 For my yoke is easy, and my burden is light.“

 ~Romans 8: 31-39 “What, then, shall we say in response to these things?
 If God is for us, who can be against us?
 He who did not spare his own Son, but gave him up for us all—how will he not also, along with him, graciously give us all things?
 Who will bring any charge against those whom God has chosen?
 It is God who justifies.
 Who then is the one who condemns?
 No one.
 Christ Jesus who died—more than that, who was raised to life—is at the right hand of God and is also interceding for us.
 Who shall separate us from the love of Christ?
 Shall trouble or hardship or persecution or famine or nakedness or danger or sword?
 As it is written:

 “For your sake we face death all day long; we are considered as sheep to be slaughtered.

 “No, in all these things (even grieving) we are more than conquerors through him who loved us.
 For I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord.”

 “My soul faints with longing for your salvation, but I have put my hope in your word.” ~Psalm 119: 81

-Into the Deep is a riveting true story of what happened to the Roger’s family on the fateful night in August and how, through it all, God’s amazing grace sustained a grieving father torn apart from the family he loved.
+Into the Deep is a riveting true story of what happened to the Roger’s family on the fateful night in August and how, through it all, God’s amazing grace sustained a grieving father ripped apart from the family he loved.
 This book has challenged me to the core to live a life of no regrets, to cherish my loved ones, and to live life to the fullest.